-The Decision Different was issued on April 20, 2020 and parties were provided 10 days from the service of the Decision Different to file concurrent comments.
-Because parties already had an opportunity to file appeals of the POD, and respond to other parties' appeals, comments were limited to differences between the POD and the proposed Decision Different.
-To the extent that any comments exceed that scope, they were not considered.
+Parties shall have 10 days from the service of this Decision Different to file concurrent comments on the revisions to the POD specified above.
+The comments shall be limited to 15 pages and no reply comments will be permitted.
+Because parties have already had an opportunity to file appeals of the POD, and respond to other parties' appeals, comments shall be limited to differences between the POD and the proposed Decision Different.
+To the extent that any comments exceed that scope, they will not be considered.